-Principal prepayments may be made in whole or in part at any time during the term of a loan, subject to the payment of any repayment fees (as described in "- Repayment Fees").
+Principal prepayments may be made in whole or in part at any time during the term of a loan, subject to the payment of any repayment fees (as described in "- Repayment Fees" below).
 A prepayment of the entire outstanding balance of all loans under a mortgage account discharges the mortgage.
 Any prepayment in full must be made together with all accrued interest, arrears of interest, any unpaid expenses and any applicable repayment fee(s).

-Each of the loans is governed by English law.
+Each of the English loans is governed by English law and each of the Scottish loans is governed by Scots law.